 And as he sat at dinner in Levi's house, many tax collectors and sinners were also sitting with Jesus and his disciples – for there were many who followed him.
 When the scribes of the Pharisees saw that he was eating with sinners and tax collectors, they said to his disciples, "Why does he eat with tax collectors and sinners?"
 When Jesus heard this, he said to them, "Those who are well have no need of a physician, but those who are sick; I have come to call not the righteous but sinners."

-Levi or Matthew would have seemed an unlikely enough candidate to be a disciple snf s preacher of the Gospel.
-Tax collectors or toll-gate collectors were considered to be very mercenary, with good reason.
+At first sight Matthew seems an unlikely candidate to be a disciple and later a preacher of the Gospel.
+Tax collectors or toll-gate collectors were considered to be mercenary extortioners, with good reason.
 Yet this particular tax-man got up from his customs house and followed Jesus.
 He did a complete about-turn, from a commercial lifestyle to a completely different way of life.
 Something about the presence and the word of Jesus, 'Follow me', brought about a complete transformation in Levi's spirit.
 The presence and the word of the Lord continue to have the same transforming power among us today.
 The most unlikely things can happen in our own lives when we open ourselves fully to the power of the Lord's presence and word.
 Our relationship with the risen Lord always has the potential to be a truly transforming experience, moving us towards an ever more generous way of life.

 In king Saul we see the most likely person, and in Matthew the least likely person, called to leadership among God's people.
 Saul was a tall young man of royal stature, who stook head and shoulders above his people.
 By contrast Matthew, a tax collector under the hated Roman occupation , was an outcast from synagogue and Temple.
 He was barred from all contact, even at table, with law-abiding fellow-Jews.
 Others may see in the tax-man Matthew only a half-pagan, friendly with the foreign oppressors, but Jesus recognizes him as a man of compassionate heart, optimistic and kind to others.
 He was also aware of Matthew's faults, and in explaining his choice to the grumbling Pharisees, said, "I have come to call sinners, not the self-righteous."